B8saur/reinforcement-learning-flappy-bird/README.md

 ui is the part that shows the game and receives input from the player (uses the engine as its part)

-rl-x are directories with reinforcement learning algorithms
+rl_* are reinforcement learning algorithms